 The human eye is always drawn to the lightest area that it sees, so using a dark image with one bright focal point is a really good way to direct attention to where you want it.
 In this case, the photographer has placed his subject – the lone boat – off to the side in a single shaft of light, hitting the ocean and the sky.

-If this photograph was in colour, it would still be powerful – just not quite as powerful as it is in this format.
-That’s because the lack of colour allows us to focus more on tone and contrast instead, so we recognise that burst of light more easily.
+If this photograph was in color, it would still be powerful – just not quite as powerful as it is in this format.
+That’s because the lack of color allows us to focus more on tone and contrast instead, so we recognize that burst of light more easily.
 In other words, it makes us concentrate on that focal point even more.
 This makes for a really dramatic photograph.

 Mastering black and white photograph requires an eye for shades, rather than colours.
 When you’re looking at a landscape with your own eyes, it can be difficult to envisage what it will look like in monochrome – but with practice, you can start to see things in terms of light and dark, rather than red, orange, blue, and so on.

 In this shot above, we can see that the photographer has used the natural phenomenon of mist to their advantage.
 Gathering across the landscape, it blocks the view more and more as you look further on, which means that these land formations – all of which are likely to be the same colour in real life – turn into different shades of grey.